 TransUnion, http://www.tuc.com.

-If you encounter any errors, inform the CRA in writing what information you believe to be inaccurate and request deletion or correction. you will also want to send the
+If you encounter any errors, inform the CRA in writing what information you believe to be inaccurate and request deletion or correction. you will also want to send the dispute form and copies of the supporting information.

 Save your money.
 Lenders may be more willing to loan you money if you've saved up money for a down payment and have a couple of months of reserves.